Gerald Brisco: The Brisco Brothers (1967–1984)

 Brisco was trained by his brother and debuted in 1967 as his tag team partner, using the name Gerald Brisco.
 The Brisco Brothers were a highly successful team, amassing over twenty tag team championships over the course of thirteen years.
-They arrived in Florida in 1970 (with Brisco becoming Jerry Brisco) and dominated the singles and tag divisions for several years thereafter.
+They arrived in Championship Wrestling from Florida in 1970 (with Brisco becoming Jerry Brisco) and dominated the singles and tag divisions for several years thereafter.
 It was also in the late 1970s that the Brisco's discovered Terry Bollea, the future wrestling legend best known as Hulk Hogan, who they introduced to Hiro Matsuda for training.
-Jerry Brisco would amass a number of singles championships throughout the 1970s, including becoming the first holder of Mid-Atlantic Heavyweight Championship.
+Jerry Brisco would amass a number of singles championships throughout the 1970s, including becoming the first holder of the NWA Mid-Atlantic Heavyweight Championship.
 On June 20, 1981, he defeated Les Thornton for the NWA World Junior Heavyweight Championship.